 As these storage tiers get colder, a few attributes change about them.
 The storage backing them can become lower performing and there may be delays between the requesting of the data and the availability of the data.
-Note: This is different to read latency, this is a time delay before the data is available to be accessed at all, potentially as high as hours.
-But that’s not all that’s different about them!

-How to determine API call types and requirements
+How to Determine API Call Types and Requirements

 When interacting with storage, either via a read or a write, you’re actually facilitating API calls, fetching or placing a block at a time.
 So, how large is a block?
 Well, the answer is of course, it depends!
 Each storage provider will individually have a maximum block size supported; however, you’ll be guided by your configuration within Veeam.
 We’ll discuss this further along when we look at Veeam configurations, but by default, expect approximately 1MB to be 1 API call.